defenseunicorns/uds-package-sigstore/README.md

 ## Prerequisites

-This package requires a Kubernetes Cluster providing a Storage Class that has [UDS Core](https://github.com/defenseunicorns/uds-core) installed into it.
+This package requires a Kubernetes Cluster providing a Storage Class that has [UDS Core](https://github.com/defenseunicorns/uds-core) installed into it along with the appropriate certificates for Sigstore's components.
 You can learn more about configuring this package in the [configuration documentation](./docs/configuration.md)

 ## Releases